Snakemake storage plugin: irods

 --storage-irods-home VALUE

 The home parameter for the iRODS server.
-Will also be read from ~/.irods/irods_environment.json if present.
+Value in ~/.irods/irods_environment.json has higher priority, if present.

 None